ernestoaparicio/church-management/README.md

 The first two pieces of software allow you to run a local virtual machine (VM).
 The third piece of software will allow you to build the front end software.

 ## Installing Environment
-To get a local development environment going, we will first need to download our command and control executable.
+To get a local development environment going, we will first need to download the command and control executable.

 For Windows users, paste this link into a browser: